mozilla-ai/encoderfile/docs/transforms/index.md

 - shape mismatch
     → you modified rank or dimensions

-## Embedding Transforms
+## Configuration

 Transforms are embedded at build time.
-They can either be passed as a path in the config.yml:
+You can specify them in your config.yml either as a file path or inline.

 ```yml
 transform: